Amazon, gay adoption, Eurovision, and GEMA

 Ben Knight squeezes the highlights of the week into a handy four-minute podcast.
 Listen to it at your desk, find it on iTunes, subscribe to the RSS feed, or download it for German news on the go!

-The monk at his court appearance in Munich on Thursday.
+Defendant Detlev Günzel at the court in Dresden on Wednesday.
 Photo: DPA

 A court sentenced a German former police officer to eight years and six months in jail Wednesday for killing a willing victim he met on a website for cannibalism fetishists.